Autism and Bullying

 Autism a social and communication disorder can be very isolating many children with come upon negative reactions to

 distinctive behaviors associated with the condition.
-Understanding and relating to other people is hard for children with
+Understanding and relating to other people is hard for children with autism,

-or specific interests on certain topics and may not realize that others don’t share their enthusiasm.
+specific interests on certain topics and may not realize that others don’t share their enthusiasm.
 Some may also have

 difficulties with eye contact and physical coordination, or have sensory difficulties, such as an under or over sensitivity to